Welcome to our home!

 Shop Our Master Bedroom

 Last but not least is our guest bedroom.
 It’s a total bonus room for us as we didn’t know it existed until we viewed the apartment (the estate agents drawings were obviously incorrect).

 Shop Our Guest Bedroom

-Although the apartment looks fine, there’s a deceptive amount of work that needs doing.
+Although the apartment looks fine, there’s a deceptive amount of work that still needs doing.
 It’s already a great place to live and we can’t wait to make it even better.

-We’re excited to start our renovation and home improvement adventure and hope you join us for the ride!
+We’re so excited about our renovation and home improvement adventure and hope you join us for the ride!
 Just be warned – things could get messy!